Table of Contents

 When it comes to choosing between hostels and paying guests in India, several factors should be considered.
 If you are wondering what sets them apart and what the difference between PG and hostel is, the main distinctions between these two types of accommodation come down to cost, living conditions, and cultural immersion.

-- Cost - PG vs. hostel: In terms of cost, hostels are generally the more budget-friendly option.
-They offer a range of room types, from shared dorms to private rooms, with prices to match.
-Hostels are also more likely to offer communal facilities like kitchens, lounges, and outdoor spaces, which can help keep costs down.
+- Cost - PG vs hostel: Hostels are generally the more budget-friendly option.
+They offer a range of rooms, from shared dorms to private rooms, and charge accordingly.
+Hostels are also more likely to provide communal facilities like kitchens, lounges, and outdoor spaces, which can help keep costs down.
 On the other hand, staying with a paying guest typically costs more, as you'll pay for a private room with your own bathroom and kitchen facilities.

-- Lifestyle - hostel vs PG: Regarding living conditions, hostels are a great option if you're looking for a communal, social living experience.
-Hostels often have large, shared spaces where you can socialise with other travellers, and some even have events and activities to help you get to know your fellow guests.
-However, hostels can also be noisy, with limited privacy and no control over who you're sharing with.
+- Lifestyle - hostel vs PG: Hostels are a great option if you're looking for a communal pr social living experience to interact and socialise with different groups of people.
+Hostels often have large, shared spaces where you can mingle with other travellers, and some even have events and activities to help you get to know your fellow guests.
+However, hostels can also be noisy, offer limited privacy, and lack control over who you're sharing with.

 - Environment – which is better, a hostel or a PG?
 Paying guests to offer a more home-like environment, with private rooms and your own bathroom.
 You'll also have the chance to live with a local Indian family and experience the culture first-hand, making it a great option if you're looking for a more authentic experience.
 However, paying guests can also be less flexible, with restrictions on your movement and fewer communal spaces.